Strawberry Cardamom Oat Muffins

 These strawberry cardamom oat muffins are delicious at breakfast, with a cup of coffee for fika, or really, anytime.
 Whole grain and bursting with flavor!

 Looking to prolong summer?
-Make these strawberry muffins and savor with your morning fika.
+Make these strawberry muffins and savor them with your morning fika.
 Better yet, make an extra batch and freeze half for future fika moments (or hungry kids!)

 Whole Grain Goodness